if w is of form 3n+1, then 7 is a divisor.

 possibilities of rigorous primality testing of the speediest code (TITANIX)

-are (for me) numbers (ab)ka, such that abs(a-b)=1'
+are (for me) numbers (ab)ka, such that abs(ab)=1'

 website of Landon Curt Noll.
 A beautiful SUPP, proved prime with special